"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Sajjadh Ahmad Bhat and Dhananjoy Shaw.
+Sajjadh Ahmad Bhat, Dhananjoy Shaw.
 Grading scale of selected aerobic fitness (Physiological) variables of high altitude male youth of Kashmir.
-International Journal of Physical Education, Sports and Health.
-2018; 5(2): 192-199.
+Int J Phys Educ Sports Health 2018;5(2):192-199.